rocpengliu/SmarTyper/README.md

 # SmarTyper

 ## Description

-**SmarTyper** is a novel, multifunctional, ultra-fast, all-in-one and reads-to-report platform smart genetic variations(microsatellites, SNP, microhaplotype) identification from target sequencing.
+**SmarTyper** is a novel, multifunctional, ultra-fast, all-in-one and reads-to-report platform smart genetic variations(microsatellites, SNP, microhaplotype and micropeptype) identification from target sequencing.

 ## Key features of SmarTyper

-* **Multifunctional**: SmarTyper can conduct genotyping for both microsatellite/SSR and SNPs from both target sequencing.
+* **Multifunctional**: SmarTyper can conduct genotyping for both microsatellite/SSR and SNPs, as well as microhaplotype and micropeptype identification from target sequencing.

 * **Ultra-fast**: ~ 1 second/sample using single thread.

 * **Extremely low memory cost**: negligible ~ 0.1 MB RAM.

+* **AI-powered processing**: support smart genotyping using AI.

 * **All-in-one**: SmarTyper directly takes raw target sequencing reads as input and output genotype table without any intermediate file writing and loading, making I/O very efficient.

 * **Reads-to-report files**: it generates genotype table, a htlm report containging figures and tables for genotype, sex identification, SNPs.

-* **Easy to use**: requires minimal programing skills.

 ## Getting started
 ### Step 1.
 Pre-install the software
 SmarTyper  is written in Python/Cython, C/C++11 and can be installed on Linux or Mac OS X (with Xcode and Xcode Command Line Tools installed).
 We have tested SmarTyper on Ubuntu (Ubuntu 22.04.3 LTS)

 ```
 sudo apt install python3 python3-pip